Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/basics/020_account-creation.en.md

 Subsequent calls to BOMnipotent Client will reuse an existing key pair.

+Most BOMnipotent Server instances will require you to confirm that you have access to the provided email address.
+They will send you a verification link, which expires after some time.

-Now that your request is made, you need to wait for a user manager of the server to approve it.
-After that you can start making [authenticated requests](/client/basics/authenticating/).
+After your request is made and your email verified, you need to wait for a user manager of the server to approve your account.
+Once that happened you can start making [authenticated requests](/client/basics/authenticating/).

 > If you are said user manager and are looking for how approve users, consult the section about [User Management](/client/manager/access-management/user-management/).